Building up a pension as an entrepreneur

 Consequences of the new pension act

 On 1 July 2023, the Future of Pensions Act (in Dutch) took effect.
 This law starts with a transition period of several years.
 During this period, agreements will be made to adjust existing pension schemes.
-By 2023, the new law already gives self-employed people more opportunities to build up extra pension in a tax-friendly way.
+The new law gives self-employed profeesionals more opportunities to build up extra pension in a tax-friendly way.
 On 1 January 2028, existing pension schemes must be adjusted and the law will enter into full effect.

 General Old Age Pension (AOW)